r3a70/freep/README.md

 Then your server starting on :8000.

 #### Task lists
-- [ ] Get ip, port and ssl-certs from command line.
+- [x] Get ip, port and ssl-certs from command line.
 - [ ] Dockerization.
+- [ ] Improvement.
-- [ ] Replace third-party telegram lib with Self-Write lib.
+- [ ] Replace third-party telegram lib with Self-Written lib.

 #### Contribution